 Selling a business involves a lot of different pieces, each of which must be dealt with before the sale can be finalized.
-Factoring is one of those pieces.
+Invoice factoring is one of those pieces.
 Factoring can actually make the sale of your business more profitable.
 You have likely built a stronger portfolio of creditworthy clients because of the factor’s requirements.
 This makes your business more attractive to buyers who want a strong business with a reliable customer base.

 A Buyer Might Acquire the Receivables